 Falconer Central School believes that co-curricular activities are an important part of the education of each student.
 The following list represents current student organizations.
 If the student is interested in joining any of the activities, he/she should see the advisor for further information.
 Advisors for different organizations may change on an annual basis and students should inquire at the High School Office about who is the appropriate advisor of an organization.

-Art Club, Builder's Club, Falcon Productions, FBLA, Girls' Athletic Association, GSA, Honor Society, Key Club, Math Club, Marching Band & Color Guard, Mock Trial, Quiz Team, SADD, Science Club, Ski Club, Spanish Club, Student Council, Trap
+Art Club Falcon Productions Math Club

+Quiz Team FBLA SADD

+Science Club Spanish Club GSA

+Honor Society Girls' Athletic Association Key Club

+Student Council Builder's Club Trap

+Ski Club Marching Band & Color Guard Mock Trial